kameleonjournal/literature-search-toolkit/README.md

 - **Postman** for testing API queries

 ### Installation
+Follow these steps to set up the toolkit on your local machine.

 #### Pre-requisite
 Ensure you have a GitHub account, and you have [generated your SSH key](url)

-Installation
-Follow these steps to set up the toolkit on your local machine.

 #### 1. Fork and Clone the Repository
 First, create your own copy of this repository on GitHub before downloading it.